Morgan Ketzner Shows Off Her Bronzed Booty In A Thong Bikini At The Beach

 The matching thong bikini bottoms rested high on her curvy hips hugged her tiny waist.
 The garment also accentuated her long, lean legs and round booty in the process.
 However, it may have been her bronzed skin that stole the show.

-Morgan stood on the beach with her backside towards the camera and her feet in the water for the snap.
+Morgan stood on the beach with her backside toward the camera and her feet in the water for the snap.
 She pushed her hip out and arched her back.
-She also raised both of her arms and ran her fingers through her hair as she soaked up some sun.
+She also raised both arms and ran her fingers through her hair as she soaked up some sun.
 She wore her long, blond hair in sleek straight strands.
 The golden locks cascaded down her back.

 In the background of the snap, a bright blue sky complete with fluffy white clouds could be seen.
 The white sand beach appeared to be empty as a long line of green trees surrounded the shore.